The Surf Ballroom marks the 57th anniversary of the plane crash that killed Buddy Holly with concerts, luncheons, dance lessons and crash-site tours.

 The town in which Bob Dylan was born celebrates the singer's 75th birthday with a Blood on the Tracks train ride, a singer-songwriter contest, a bus tour, films, music and a trivia contest.

 There's a carnival, craft show and car cruise, but don't miss the 10 a.m.
 Saturday band parade in this northern Iowa town, which Meredith Willson made famous in "The Music Man.''

-There's music on four stages, with headliners including the Charlie Daniels Band, plus the world's largest touring grill (a Johnsonville semi that can cook 750 brats at a time), the Oscar Meyer Wienermobile, carnival rides and Sunday fireworks.
+There's music on four stages, with headliners including Travis Tritt, plus kids' games, a sports zone, carnival rides and Sunday fireworks.
 Admission is free.
 Outside the Alliant Energy Center.

 In this west Chicago suburb, there's lots of music, plus a petting zoo, hurling, theater, Irish dog and pony exhibits and red hair, freckle and bonnie baby contests.

 The Spring Green General Store in this artistic town on the Wisconsin River celebrates Bob Dylan's 75th birthday with free outdoor music.